castai/docs/docs/guides/start-saving-quickly.md

 - Reduce the Headroom policy to a smaller number that fits your smooth organic growth better.

-- Install Evictor, if you haven't already done that.
+- Install Evictor if you haven't already done that.